My First Railway Journey. Part I

 Oh, yes, I would have loved that very much.
 I did not like her artificial friendliness.

-I could not remember later whether Mum gave me a kiss or not, because she surprised me by giving me ten fifty Pfennig pieces, saying: “Don’t lose them.
+I could not remember later whether Mum gave me a kiss or not because she surprised me by giving me ten fifty Pfennig pieces, saying: “Don’t lose them.
 You might want to buy something with it.”

 Mum and my uncle did not come to the train.
 I assumed they did not want to spend money on platform tickets.
 The lady from Children’s Affairs looked at the carriage numbers.
 The clock in the middle of the platform showed it was exactly 7 o’clock.
 Still the Sun had not risen.
-Finally we reached our carriage with our reserved compartment.
+Finally, we reached our carriage with our reserved compartment.
 The lady helped me to get into the carriage.
 We walked along a long narrow corridor till we reached our compartment.
 Our carriage was a 3rd class carriage and we had to sit on a wooden bench.
 Nobody else sat in the compartment and all through the long journey nobody joined us either.

-It was comfortable warm in the compartment and I took off my gloves and coat.
+It was comfortably warm in the compartment and I took off my gloves and coat.
 My companion stowed my things on to the luggage rack above the seat.
-Shortly after that we could hear an announcement over the loudspeaker.
+Shortly after that, we could hear an announcement over the loudspeaker.
 I did not understand anything.
 Some people hurried past our window, doors were shut and the train, after a slight jolt, started, almost imperceptibly, to move out of the huge hall into a cold winter’s morning.

 My First Railway Journey.
 Part II